Norman Picklestripes

-Norman Picklestripes is a stop-motion musical children's television series that premiered July 27, 2019 on Universal Kids.
-The series is produced by an animation studio in Manchester, UK, Factory, that was awarded by BAFTA and Kidscreen.
-The series follows forest animals going through comedic adventures of Plywood Forest's can-do handyman, Norm.
+Norman Picklestripes is a stop-motion television series that aired from July 27, 2019 to June 8, 2021 on Universal Kids.
+The series is produced by an animation studio in Manchester, United Kingdom called Factory that received awards from BAFTA and Kidscreen.
+The series follows forest animals going through the comedic adventures of Plywood Forest's can-do handyman, Norm.
 The series also features Broadway–inspired songs.
+23 episodes were produced.

+Currently, the series is available for streaming on Globoplay in Brazil, as well as Stan in Australia; and is also available in 7 languages and has broadcast over 18 countries globally.